Mastering The Complete Agile Scrum Master Workshop

 Scrum is the agile development process that allows teams to deliver usable software periodically throughout the life of the project, dynamically absorbing change and new requirements as the project proceeds.
 The course covers the Agile Scrum Master Certification curriculum in detail and enables the students to clear the exam.

-This course will give insight necessary to achieve the Agile Scrum Master roles along with the fundamentals of Agile Scrum Master methodology for you to adopt into your organization.
-Also, you will be able to gain a 100% understanding of how to apply SCRUM by understanding Product Backlog, Epics, Story Points, Sprints, SCRUM lifecycle, Roles of Scrum Team/Product Owner and Scrum Master.
+This course will give the insight necessary to achieve the Agile Scrum Master roles along with the fundamentals of Agile Scrum Master methodology for you to adopt into your organization.
+Also, you will be able to gain a 100% understanding of how to apply SCRUM by understanding Product Backlog, Epics, Story Points, Sprints, SCRUM lifecycle, Roles of the Scrum Team/Product Owner, and Scrum Master.

-The biggest target audience is at any experience level who wants to learn Agile Scrum in detail and apply in the career to grow or in the organization to grow!!!
+The biggest target audience is at any experience level who wants to learn Agile Scrum in detail and apply it in their career to grow or in the organization to grow!!!

 As a project management professional, you can derive value from this course in multiple ways